Explore Pasco's Gesa Stadium

 The Tri-City region is the epicenter of Washington's wine country, a fact amply illustrated by the the Dust Devils' Viñeros de Tri-City alternate identity.
 Over 200 wineries are located within a hour's drive.
 Prefer beer?
 The Tri-Cities are home to over a dozen breweries.

 The area's diversity is reflected through its restaurant scene, which features cuisines from all over the world.
 Mexican is particularly well-represented.
-Try Trejo's in Pasco; Picante in Kennewick or Tumbleweeds in Richland (to name three of several hundred).
+Try El Antojito in Pasco, Chapala Express II in Kennewick or 3 Margaritas in Richland (to name three of several hundred).

 The Northwest League is a scenic, sprawling circuit, and the Dust Devils are more or less in the middle of it.
 The Spokane Indians are the only team located further to the east, as the other clubs (Eugene, Hillsboro, Everett and Vancouver) are situated closer to the coast.
 The Triple-A Tacoma Rainiers and their parent club, the Seattle Mariners, are located between Hillsboro and Everett, so go ahead and add those to the itinerary as well.